 The overall situation, then, was this: Bill needed help.
 He needed rehabilitation.
 He would only receive this, however, to the extent that he gave it to others.
 Yet he would only truly give it to others if he could heal his blocks around giving.
 Jesus, therefore, sent him into a situation which would confront him with those blocks.
 He sent Bill into his own personal lion’s den, bringing him face-to-face with his fears.
 No wonder Bill was not excited about going to the conference.
 Yet if he could fulfill his assignment and let go of his fears, he would truly be Jesus’ representative at the conference.
 He would be a bright light in a gloomy context.

 This gives us a great deal of insight into our own assignments from the Holy Spirit, and why we often experience them as unpleasant.
 We are sent into a situation to give help.
 But that same situation may also be meant to confront us with our blocks to being truly helpful.
 For only by facing and releasing those blocks will we be able to give true helpfulness, and thus receive it for ourselves.

 These burdens come because our purposes grate against those for which Jesus sent us.
 Yet we can consciously choose to lay ours down and share his goals for us.
-That is why Jesus told Bill his "very good reasons" for sending Bill to the conference: "I want him to know [these reasons] so we can share our goal there" (p.
-299).
+That is why in the original notes Jesus told Bill his “very good reasons” for sending Bill to the conference: “I want him to know [these reasons] so we can share our goal there.”
 And that is why he gave Bill this prayer.
 He clearly designed it to heal the various kinds of turbulence we experience when our purposes conflict with his.
-Thus, if we want to be at one with Jesus' purpose for sending us into situations, we can do a very simple thing: We can use this prayer.
+Thus, if we want to be at one with Jesus’ purpose for sending us into situations, we can do a very simple thing: We can use this prayer.